 BALTIMORE'S ONLY QUEER THEATRE.

-Iron Crow Theatre is professional not-for-profit 501(c)(3) organization and Baltimore’s only queer theatre.
+Iron Crow Theatre is an award-winning, professional, not-for-profit 501(c)(3) organization and Baltimore’s only queer theatre.

 Iron Crow Theatre produces queer theatre for a queer city; celebrating the renegade and the unorthodox in all of us.

 WHAT IS A QUEER THEATRE?

 We define queer broadly, as the celebration of the renegade and the unorthodox.
 Queer can manifest through aesthetic, topic (such as gender identity or sexual orientation) and/or theatrical approach or convention.
 By developing and producing work that explores and celebrates that which is queer, we in turn engage in a dialogue about what it means to be American.

 Who is a part of Iron Crow THEATRE?

 Iron Crow Theatre has a dedicated Board of Directors comprised of industry leaders, an advisory board of internationally renowned theatre artists, a fiercely talented and committed volunteer administrative team, volunteer interns and a group of artists who we frequently work with called Artistic Associates.
 You can read more about our teams and see everyone involved in the organization here: www.ironcrowtheatre.org/who

 Iron Crow currently performs at the Baltimore Theatre Project.
 We often partner on community events that take place throughout the city of Baltimore.